Treason and war sparked the fires of a revolution. Learn the truth behind Boston’s gruesome history on a bone-chilling Boston Ghosts tour.Book Now

 Tours are held daily, rain or shine, and year-round.
 Please see a list of available tours below to book your tour today, or for more information.

-Boos and Booze Haunted Pub Crawl
+Boston Ghosts Boos and Brews Haunted Pub Crawl

-Blaze the Boston Freedom Trail
+Rockstars of the Revolution: Blazing the Boston Freedom Trail

 The independence of America started on the streets of Boston on a cold, snowy day in 1770, with a riot that transformed into the Boston Massacre.
 Beantown is a city that has been at the eye of the storm since its inception, inspiring some of our biggest uprisings, each one costing it dearly in blood, lives, and souls scarred forever.
 Boston Ghosts will reveal the true stories behind the sacrifices that forged a nation and the pain that created a city of lost souls that have haunted its streets and residents for centuries.